-Reason Examples To support Insufficient staff within a PPS district to meet the needs of local court(s) - e.g. resulting PPS capacity to from a sudden and fleeting upsurge in the number of cases or because PPS district provide services prosecutors are temporarily off work.
-Complex legal Prosecutions requiring specialist advocacy with national implications or the Crown is issues required to appear in High Court pre-trial applications.
+Reason Examples To support PPS capacity to provide services Insufficient staff within a PPS district to meet the needs of local court(s) - e.g. resulting from a sudden and fleeting upsurge in the number of cases or because PPS district prosecutors are temporarily off work.
+Complex legal issue s Prosecutions requiring specialist advocacy with national implications or the Crown is required to appear in High Court pre-trial applications.
 High profile Case is high profile with considerable media interest.
 This may be because of the defendant's identity, international aspects, circumstances surrounding the case, or the victim's identity.
-Independence The case calls for independent advice or advocacy, e.g. when the defendant is a Police from Police employee.
+Independence from Police The case calls for independent advice or advocacy, e.g. when the defendant is a Police employee.